 [MP3s] Your Siren Music Festival Preview (2010 Edition)

-Taking a page from last year’s pre-Siren coverage (for photos and reviews of every act last year, check here), here’s your 2010 preview in mp3s.
+Taking a page from last year’s pre-Siren coverage (for photos and reviews of every act last year, checkĀ here), here’s your 2010 preview in mp3s.
 I, unfortunately, won’t be there this year.
-Jamie, Jon, and helpful contributor Brittany will provide […]
+Jamie, Jon, and helpful contributor Brittany will provide you with extensive coverage of the festival – all published over the next few days.
+And… Continue reading [MP3s] Your Siren Music Festival Preview (2010 Edition)

 Harlem go acoustic on “Tila and I” in streets of Amsterdam